martucs/42_CPPs/9/ex02/README.md

 The order of elements is ALWAYS going to be b1, a1, b2, a2, b3, a3, b4, a4, and so on, no matter the element's size.
 We will reset these 'tags' after each recursion level; because yes, we will also use recursion for this process :')

-Now, as I am following emuminov's article, I chose to do the same he does, which is initialize the 'main' chain always with b1 + all the a's.
+Now, as I am following emuminov's article, I chose to do the same he does, which is to initialize the 'main' chain always with b1 + all the a's.
 The alternative would be to simply initialize the 'main' with all a's (bigger elements) and the 'pend' with all b's (smaller elements).

-Keeping b1 in the main saves us an insertion and is supposed to be a very obvious optimization, because we already have established and seen that b elements are always smaller than their corresponding a alements (for ex: b1 will always be smaller than a1).
+Keeping b1 in the 'main' saves us an insertion and is supposed to be a very obvious optimization, because we have already established and seen that b elements are always smaller than their corresponding a alements (for ex: b1 will always be smaller than a1).
 If we have done the first part of the process correctly, this should be true.
 In our current example, we can see that if we take the last number of b1 (6), it is indeed smaller than the last number of a1 (9).

 Why is this more efficient?
 Because our goal is to insert the smaller numbers into the 'main'.
 And if we know that the first two are always in order, we can skip the usual process.

-In our case, there are no other b elements besides b1, so we don't have anything to insert, we can go to the next grouping level - > where element size = 2.
+In our example, there are no other b elements besides b1, so we don't have anything to insert, we can go to the next grouping level - > where element size = 2.

 We are now doing the inverse process.
-In part 1 we created groups, of bigger numbers each time, and here we start with big groups, put them in 'main' and 'pend' chains, put the elements in the 'pend' in the correct order inside the 'main', and then we go back a level of grouping, until we have elements of 1 number.
+In part 1 we created groups of bigger numbers each time, and here we start with big groups, put them in 'main' and 'pend' chains, put the elements in the 'pend' in the correct order inside the 'main', and then we go back a level of grouping, until we have elements composed by only 1 number.
 Let's see how this looks.

 With element size = 2: